Argue for robustness

 statement.
 But sometimes you will just want be able to assign a value that means

 no change in the final result of the computation.
-For example: 0
+For example: 0 in

-in a product of integers, an empty list in a
+a sum of integers, 1 in a product of integers, an empty list in a

 concatenation, and so on.
 To achieve this I usually implement the following